anthonymarkreynolds/marketplace-app/README.md

 An Active Storage Variant Record: has one Active Storage Blob.

 ## Discussions of database relations
+Challenges and users are related via a foriegn key such that a user can make many challenges.
+Users have the most relations to other tables, this is largely due to the fact that almost all interactions with the website are performed by them.
+They have realtions to challenges, submissions, votes and active storage attachements (for profile avatars).
+Submmisions and votes have identical relationships to users and challenges in that they both form linking-tables between them.
+Active storage tables are related primarily to one another via blobs and variant records although attchements are related one to one with users seeing as there is just a single attachment type in the entire project (user avartar).

 ## Database schema design
 My database schema should largely reflect what was planned and mapped out in my ERD.